Jonny-exe/binary-fractions/binary_fractions/README.md

   * operation '11.1' ^ '10.1' will return '1'.
   * operation '-0.1' ^ '+1' will return '-1.1' because twos-complement of
   '-0.1' is 1.1; and 1.1 ^ 01.0 results in twos-complement 10.1;
   and 10.1 in twos-complement is '-1.1' in binary fraction.
+Hence, the final result of '-1.1'.

 **Arguments**: